 Governing bodies should ensure that risk assessments, planning and arrangements are clear to ensure this CYP has the opportunity to participate in all sporting activities.
 School should ensure reasonable adjustments as required.
 Exercise will generally lower BG levels.
+In some situations insulin regime may be tailored to the activity.
 Checking BG levels pre exercise is essential, and always consider what type of activity is being undertaken and what changes need to be made.
 For example: